vmware/build-tools-for-vmware-aria/docs/versions/latest/Components/Archetypes/vRLI/Operations/Building.md

 ### Usage

-You can build any vRLI / VCF Operations for Logs project from sources using Maven:
+You can build any Operations for Logs project from sources using Maven:

 ```bash
 mvn clean package
 ```

-This will produce a VRLI / VCF Operations for Logs package with the groupId, artifactId and version specified in the pom.
+This will produce a Operations for Logs package with the groupId, artifactId and version specified in the pom.
 For example:

 ```xml
 <project>